Making Steve Roper Proud

 Content with a password

-So please, when you see other people’s adventures and are inspired to go out, please use the LNT principles like a checklist before heading out and before returning home.
+When you see other people’s adventures and feel inspired to go out, please use the LNT principles like a checklist before heading out and before returning home.
 In regards to this blog post, pay special attention to #1 and #7.
+A lot of mistakes are born of overconfidence, and most “dick moves” are simply ignorance.
+We all have to learn sometime!

 LNT PRINCIPLES